-The next decade is crucial in terms of how we address our stormwater and climate change-related challenges in NYC.
+The next decade is crucial in terms of how we address our stormwater and climate change related challenges in Gowanus and throughout NYC.
 According to the NYC Panel on Climate Change, our region can expect to see a 1 - 8% increase in precipitation in the 2020s, and 4 - 11% increase by the 2050s.
 Recent storms have clearly foretold what our future looks like if the City doesn't accelerate its timetables to prepare our stormwater and wastewater infrastructure for increased rainfall and sea level rise.
-SWIM coalition supports the goals (pages 15 -17) reflected in the Stormwater Resiliency Plan published in May 2021 by the Mayor's Office of Climate Resiliency as well the recommendations (pages 14 -18, 42 -45, 51-64) in the September, 2021 The New Normal: Combatting Storm-Related Extreme Weather in New York City report, produced by the Extreme Weather Response Task Force.
+GCC strongly supports the goals reflected in the Stormwater Resiliency Plan published (in May 2021) by the Mayor's Office of Climate Resiliency as well the recommendations in the September, 2021 The New Normal: Combatting Storm-Related Extreme Weather in New York City report, produced by the Extreme Weather Response Task Force.
+Additionally, we commend the Department for their commitments in Gowanus as outlined in the Points of Agreement established as part of the Gowanus Neighborhood Plan, which will support needed steps toward long-term sustainability and resiliency.

-The Unified Stormwater Rule is a key initiative that will help achieve the goals in the Resiliency Plan by promoting green infrastructure development; easing the strain on New York City's already overburdened sewer system; improving water quality citywide; and complying with multiple regulatory compliance requirements mandated by the state Department of Environmental Conservation.
-The SWIM Coalition strongly supports swift implementation of the Unified Stormwater Rule, and we appreciate the opportunity to provide the following comments to strengthen the rule before finalization.
+We believe the Unified Stormwater Rule is a key initiative that will help achieve Net Zero CSO in Gowanus as well as the goals in the Resiliency Plan by promoting green infrastructure development on private property; easing the strain on New York City's already overburdened sewer system; improving water quality citywide; and complying with multiple regulatory compliance requirements mandated by the state Department of Environmental Conservation.
+GCC supports swift implementation of the Unified Stormwater Rule in recently rezoned areas of the City in order to ensure better stormwater management in new development, and we appreciate the opportunity to provide the following comments to strengthen the rule before finalization.